 - Gastrointestinal tract and nervous system toxicity.
 Acute

 causes neurological damage.
 There is the risk of convulsive seizures and peripheral

 neuropathy with long-term use.

-- May cause unpleasant, metallic taste in the mouth.
+- Frequently causes unpleasant, metallic taste in the mouth.

 - Metronidazole is active only against anaerobes and cannot used as a single agent in mixed infections.